Outdoor Adventure

 Soar above Park City at sunrise for breathtaking views of the mountains and valleys.
 Watch the sky turn pink over the Wasatch as you drift peacefully above tree tops, ranches, and ski slopes.
 Ballooning is a serene and unforgettable way to start the day — and one of the most awe-inspiring ways to experience the landscape.

-Local operators like Park City Balloon Adventures and Skywalker Balloon Company offer flights that typically last about an hour, with stunning photo opportunities and a celebratory toast at landing.
+Local operators like Bigfoot Balloon and Rainbow Ryders offer flights that typically last about an hour, with stunning photo opportunities and a celebratory toast at landing.

 Tip: Dress in layers and book early — flights are weather-dependent and space is limited during peak summer weekends.